Skip to main content

 • “Art is retro and the music is just okay; I didn't really notice it too much.”

-• “Music invokes a Squaresoft SNES RPG, but the writing is fine.”
+• “Music invokes a Squaresoft SNES RPG, and the writing is fine.”

 • replayability

-The game offers some replayability through hidden easter eggs and random outcomes from choices, providing a degree of depth that encourages multiple playthroughs.
-However, many players feel that overall replay value is limited, with a lack of memorable content diminishing the incentive to revisit the game after completion.
-There are calls for developers to enhance this aspect for a more engaging experience.
+The game offers some replayability through hidden easter eggs and random outcomes from choices, encouraging exploration beyond the initial playthrough.
+However, many players feel that the overall replay value is limited, with a lack of memorable content that diminishes the incentive to revisit the game.
+Overall, there is potential for improvement in this aspect.

 • “It's also replayable as there are many easter eggs that won't all be discovered in the first playthrough, as well as certain interesting choices that have a random outcome.”